Shoulder Replacement

 Anatomic Total Shoulder Replacement

-Anatomic total shoulder replacement is a surgical procedure that removes the damaged ball and socket and provides a new metal and plastic ball and socket.
-This replaces the arthritic or “worn out” cartilage.
+Anatomic total shoulder replacement is a surgical procedure that removes the damaged ball and socket and replaces them with a new metal and plastic ball and socket.
+This also replaces the arthritic or “worn out” cartilage which has been causing your pain.
 This procedure works best for patients who have a normal and intact rotator cuff and who have not excessively ground down the remaining bone.
 Dr. Burns will make an incision on the front of your shoulder and remove the cartilage and bone that has been damaged by arthritis or injury.
 The upper arm bone (humerus) is resurfaced with a metal stem and ball made of titanium and cobalt chrome.
 The socket (glenoid) is resurfaced with a plastic liner.
 Often, this plastic liner will have a metal pin or tray to support it.

 Reverse Total Shoulder Replacement